Snyokabi1/SQL-Evaluated-Project/QA.md

 Describe your QA process and include the SQL queries used to execute it.

 Examining whole database, example.
-How many tables and how they are related, and what each represents,
+How many tables, how they are related, and what information each represents

+'''

 SELECT *
-From analyticsS
+From analytics

+'''

 Retrieving sample data by adding a LIMIT BY clause to the above query to further examime a smaller sample of rows